phatware/WritePadSDK/README.md

 **You can:**

--   Install WritePad SDK on your computer and use it for personal and evaluation purposes only
+-   Install WritePad SDK on your computer and use it for personal, evaluation, and **not for profit** academic research only

 **You cannot:**